 Alkali elements are the least Electronegative.
 For a given Period, those have the Small nuclear charge, and also the lightest shielding by other electrons (only the one-electron is now in their valence shells.
 The least electronegative group is VIII the inert gases.

 Those components demanding only some electrons to create their valence shells, and having the smallest quantity of inner electron shells between the actual nucleus and the valence electrons, are the most electronegative.
-The most electronegative of all details are fluorine.
+The most electronegative of all details is fluorine.
 Its Electronegativity Chart is 4.0.
 Metals have electronegativities less than 2.0.